18F/handbook/pages/tools/slack/emoji.md

 ### Creating a custom emoji

-To get approval for a custom emoji:
+To start the process to create a custom emoji:

 1. **Upload the image to our Slack** in a public channel and copy the direct URL of the image. {% slack_channel "transient" %} is a good place for this (as well as to test other Slack features).
-Using a link to the image somewhere else on the web often makes it difficult if not impossible for our Slack admins.
+Using a link to the image somewhere else on the web often makes it difficult, if not impossible, for our Slack admins.
 Confirm that any gif is under 128KB.
 2. Open {% slack_channel "emoji-showcase" %} in Slack.
-3. Click on the Shortcuts button to the left of the message field (blue lightning bolt icon), select "Request new emoji".
+3. Under the name of the channel at the top, there's a dropdown with a folder icon labeled "Workflows."
+Click on that to drop it down, and select "Request new emoji."
-4. Fill out the form, which asks for the "shortcode" name you'd like for the new emoji (in the format :name-here:) and direct URL of the image within Slack, and click Submit.
+4. Fill out the form, which asks for the "shortcode" name you'd like for the new emoji (in the format :name-here:) and the direct URL of the image within Slack, and click Submit.

 {% image "_img/request-new-emoji-form.png" "Request new emoji form" %}